sumanjs/suman/README.md

 #### example using ES6/ES7 API:

-<i> Suman is as simple as you want it to be; but it's also jam-packed with features that you can use. </i>
+<i> Suman is as simple as you want it to be; but it's also packed with features that you can use. </i>

 ```js